srmchem/Building-Business-Ready-Generative-AI-Systems/CODELOG.md

 else:
     print(f"--- 'click' is already at the correct version ({required_click_version}).
 No action needed. ---")

+# Installation transformers
+Check that transformers are installed with  '!pip install transformers' and not  '!pip transformers starting Chapter 7'

 # IMPORTANT: If a restart happens above, this part of the code will NOT be executed
 # until the notebook is re-run AFTER the restart.
 ```